-• During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-It is appropriate the school continues to review and update policies to reflect staff changes.
-The year 6 children, reported that they feel safe in school and are aware of what to do if they have any concerns about their safety or welfare.
+During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education (DE).
+The year 6 children, who met with the inspectors, reported that they feel safe in school and they know what to do if they have any concerns about their well-being or safety.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.